Alexa-Skills-Developer-Community/issue-tracker/README.md

 The goal of this repository is to provide a transparent and structured view of issues affecting Alexa Skills in Alexa+.

-**Disclaimer: This is a community-maintained project and is not affiliated with or endorsed by Amazon.** However, the community would welcome Amazon’s participation in this effort, including updates, clarifications, or additional context where appropriate.
+**DISCLAIMER**: This is a community-maintained project and is not affiliated with or endorsed by Amazon. **Issues created in this repo aren't actively screened, triaged or actioned by Amazon.** However, the community would welcome Amazon’s participation in this effort, including updates, clarifications, or additional context where appropriate.

 The core of this repository is the **[Issues](https://github.com/Alexa-Skills-Developer-Community/issue-tracker/issues)** section.
 Each issue represents a concrete, reproducible problem or request concerning Alexa Skills in Alexa+.